The G-invariant graph Laplacian: Preliminaries

-The framework we develop below in Section \ref{SecGInv} will require us to integrate functions over matrix Lie groups.
-The integration is performed with respect to the Haar measure, which we now define. \begin{definition} The Haar measure over a Lie group $G$ is the unique finite valued, non-negative function~$\eta(\cdot)$ over all (Borel) subsets $S\subseteq G$, such that
+The theory of harmonic analysis on matrix Lie groups requires integrating functions over these groups.
+This is known as ``Haar integration'' since it is performed with respect to the Haar measure, which we now define. \begin{definition} A Haar measure over a Lie group $G$ is a finite valued, non-negative function~$\eta(\cdot)$ over all (Borel) subsets $S\subseteq G$, such that